Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 #### Base64-Encoding

-The resulting byte array is Base64-encoded and stored using the superclass method `Set(string)`.
+The resulting byte array is Base64-encoded and stored using the superclass method `OTString::Set(string)`.

+The encoded can be retrieved via the `OTString::Get()` method.

 #### Adding Bookends and Headers (Optional)

-The class supports methods for writing bookends around the encoded data.
+The class supports methods for writing bookends around the encoded data using the Method `OTASCIIArmor::WriteArmoredString()`.
 The format is as follows:

 ```
 -----BEGIN OT ARMORED $type-----